mermaid-js/mermaid/packages/mermaid/src/docs/syntax/xyChart.md

 ### Orientations

-The chart can be drawn horizontal or vertical, default value is vertical
+The chart can be drawn horizontal or vertical, default value is vertical.

 ```
 xychart-beta horizontal